Isidore-Newman-School/Creative-Coding-2017/Classwork/problemSet_0/2_variables.md

 <a name="ex1"></a>
 <pre>
 <b>Exercise 1:</b>
+1. Use the built-in variables: mouseX, mouseY, width, and height.
-Write a sketch that exhibits the behavior <a href="https://jennadeboisblanc.github.io/examples/c0d2e1/">in this example</a>.
+2. Write a sketch that exhibits the behavior <a href="https://jennadeboisblanc.github.io/examples/c0d2e1/">in this example</a>.

 Ask Ms. deBB if you need hints.
 </pre>